 Boys who carry on to, and successfully complete, the final two-day full expedition are awarded a ‘KES Expeditions Award’.

-The Gold Duke of Edinburgh’s (DofE) programme is an extremely popular extra-curricular activity amongst Sixth Form pupils.
+The Gold Duke of Edinburgh’s (DofE) programme is an extremely popular co-curricular activity amongst Sixth Form pupils.

 On average a third of boys in Year 12 take part in the Gold DofE programme, which requires a high level of personal commitment and dedication.
 The Gold DofE takes at least 18 months to complete and participants design their own programmes to reflect their abilities and interests.